chrisgrieser/obsidian-sidebar-toggler/README.md

 ## Purpose of this plugin
 The main use for this plugin is to provide a simple and clear method for __window management apps__ to control Obsidian's sidebars.
 Just add something like `open "obsidian://sidebar?side=left&show=false"` to your window management configuration to have your window manager control Obsidian's sidebars.

 I, for example, have configured to hide Obsidian's sidebars when I trigger a vertical split of my windows.
-When I maximize my Obsidian window, the sidebars get automatically shown again.
+When I maximize my Obsidian window, the sidebars are shown again.

 For the macOS Automation app [Hammerspoon](http://www.hammerspoon.org/), for example, such a function could look like this: